core-wg/comi/draft-ietf-core-comi.md

 The YANG "action" and "RPC" statements specify the execution of a Remote procedure Call (RPC) in the server.
 It is invoked using a POST method to an "Action" or "RPC" resource instance.

 The request payload contains the values assigned to the input container when specified.
 The response payload contains the values of the output container when specified.
 Both the input and output containers are encoded in CBOR using the rules defined in
 {{I-D.ietf-core-yang-cbor}} section 4.2.1.
-Root data nodes are encoded using the delta between the current SID and the SID of the invoked instance identifier a specified by the URI.

 The returned success response code is 2.05 Content.